telliott99/MySwift2/chapter3/sort_algorithms.rst

     Bubble sort, sometimes referred to as sinking sort, is a simple sorting algorithm that repeatedly steps through the list to be sorted, compares each pair of adjacent items and swaps them if they are in the wrong order.

-Effectively, what we do is to find the largest element in the array on the first pass, the next largest on the second.

     It is too slow and impractical for most problems even when compared to insertion sort.

+The result of this process is to find the largest element in the array on the first pass, the next largest on the second.
+Rather than remember which value was the largest, we swap repeatedly.

 .. sourcecode:: swift

-    func bubbleSort(inout a: [Int]){
+    func bubbleSort(inout a: [Int]) {
         var n = a.count
         while n > 0 {
             for j in 0..<n-1 {